 - Natural desiccated thyroid (NDT).

 - T3-Only (T3 on its own or pure T3) – hardest to use.

 I am prepared to debate where 2 and 3 are relative to each other and possibly even 4.
-What is clear to me is that 1 (T4) is definitely easier to use than 2-4 (combos of T4 and T3) and 5 (T3-Only) is definitely harder to use than any of them.
+What is clear to me is that 1 (T4) is definitely easier to use than 2-4 (combos of T4 and T3).
+Number 5 (T3-Only) is harder to use than the others.